AnthonyBliss1/AnthonyBliss1.github.io/README.md

 ## Projects
 ### OPIS Benchmark Diff.
 Analysis
-Effectively extracted pricing data from multiple sources in different formats using **Python**.
+Effectively extracted large amounts of pricing data from multiple sources in different formats using **Python**.
 Created visualizations for storytelling and analysis using **Matplotlib**.
 Leveraged the data collected to develop a pricing differential based on an OPIS Average benchmark for 87 RFG (10% Ethanol) out of Baltimore.

 ![OPIS Prices](/assets/OPIS_Low_vs_Con_Avg.png)

+### KPI & Business Operation Dashboards
+Created custom processes to extract and clean internal business data in **Microsoft Access** and **Excel**.
+Use queried data to create and maintain KPI Tracking BI Dashboard and Customer AR Dashboard for Business Operations.

+### Improved VA Wholesale Fuel Tax Reporting
+Developed process to query specific data for month end reporting and built a custom Macro-Workbook in **Excel** which formats data set to properly fit reporting requirements for electronic uploads.
+Created SOP outlining entire process and troubleshooting scenarios in detail.